canairo/THE-SHRINE/inf1003/inf1003_notes/Jacob - INF1003 Notes.md

 once $x$ has a value, then can get a truth value

+quantifiers have no intrinsic precedence, do left to right
+expect readable English sentance instead of plain translation of quantified predicate

+When all variables in a predicate are given specific values, it becomes a proposition

+It is easier to prove an exitental quantifier to be true than false, only need 1 example.

+try to eliminnate negation infrom of predicate first

+negation outside a quantifier means it can e simplified and is currently not a proposition

 ## Predicate / Propositional Fucntion

 $$S(x): x\ is\ a\ student$$